ArjunChakrawal/Heterogeneous_SOMDynamics/README.md

 Some scripts are provide for the post-processing of results in the *Scenario1_SteadyStateIC\results* folder.
 While running this code, a user interface opens to select the **Heterogeneous_SOMDynamics** folder.

 <br/>
 There are some third party scripts used in delevoping this model and already included in this repository.
-These scripts are redistributable under thier respective licenses which can be found in the following links.
+These scripts are redistributable under their respective licenses which can be found in the following links.

 * [parfor_progressbar](https://www.mathworks.com/matlabcentral/fileexchange/53773-parfor_progressbar)
 * [spatialPattern](https://se.mathworks.com/matlabcentral/fileexchange/5091-generate-spatial-data)